hasansezertasan/litestar-playwright/README.md

 <!--toc:end-->

+## About

+`litestar-playwright` is a plugin for [Litestar](https://litestar.dev/) that provides Playwright integration.

+:sparkles: This project was born out of necessity when I was working on a project that required me to take screenshots :camera_flash:of given HTML content.
+I was using Playwright for this purpose, but I was not satisfied with my workflow.
+While improving the workflow, I started a [discussion](https://github.com/orgs/litestar-org/discussions/4249) :speech_balloon: at the Litestar Organization.
+Even though the discussion had zero activity :zzz:, it was a great opportunity to discover some of the internal mechanisms of Litestar.
+After over-engineering the workflow :nerd_face:, I decided to create a plugin for Litestar that would provide seamless Playwright integration.
+I learned a lot about how to use Playwright with Litestar on the way :rocket:.

 ## Features

-- 🎭 **Browser Management**: Manage Playwright browser instances
+- :performing_arts: **Browser Management**: Manage Playwright browser instances
-- 🔧 **Dependency Injection**: Automatic injection of browser instances into route handlers
+- :wrench: **Dependency Injection**: Automatic injection of browser instances into route handlers
-- ⚡ **Async Support**: Full async/await support for all operations
+- :zap: **Async Support**: Full async/await support for all operations

 ## Installation